 Q: What are the policies governing the acceptable use of Blackboard organizations?

-A: Blackboard organization use is governed by the General Policies Regarding the Electronic Communication Infrastructure at the University of Southern California (http://cio.usc.edu/policies/general/) and by all applicable federal, state, and local laws.
+A: Blackboard organization use is governed by the Limits on the Use of Computing Resources at the University of Southern California (https://cio.usc.edu/policies/limits/) and by all applicable federal, state, and local laws.

 Q: I will be teaching in an upcoming semester.
 Will I need to request a Blackboard organization for each of my courses?